quozd/awesome-dotnet/README.md

 * [Functional Programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp) - teaches how to best leverage the functional features of the C# language. **[$]**
 * [Microservices in .NET Core](https://www.manning.com/books/microservices-in-net-core) - shows you how to build maintainable, secure and operations-friendly microservices using Nancy and .NET Core. **[$]**
 * [Dependency Injection in .NET](https://www.manning.com/books/dependency-injection-in-dot-net) [2nd edition](https://www.manning.com/books/dependency-injection-in-dot-net-second-edition) - teaches you to use Dependency Injection to reduce hard-coded dependencies between application components in .NET. **[$]**
+* [ASP.NET Core in Action](https://www.manning.com/books/asp-net-core-in-action) - teaches how to write web applications with ASP.NET Core. **[$]**
+* [Entity Framework Core in Action](https://www.manning.com/books/entity-framework-core-in-action) - teaches how to use Entity Framework Core, including lighter weight data access alternatives such as Dapper. **[$]**
+* [The Little ASP.NET Core Book](https://www.recaffeinate.co/book/) - A free, open-source, tutorial-based book aiming to provide a simple introduction to ASP.NET Core.

 ## Build Automation